Embracing Our Selves, Tending The World – Online Loving Kindness Meditation Retreat

 How do our own fear and fixed beliefs keep us from experiencing ourselves and the world with an orientation of love?

 During this weekend retreat we will allow body and heart to release and open.
 We will immerse ourselves in the practices of Loving Kindness and Compassion, cultivating the undefended, expansive heart needed to respond to the chaos of our modern world.

 Join us for this weekend of retreat on-line through the zoom app.
-We will offer guided and silent meditation sessions, body-practice sessions and recommendations about how to weave the practices of Compassion, Forgiveness and Joy into your daily life.
+We will offer guided and silent meditation sessions, body-practice sessions and recommendations about how to weave the practices into your daily life.
 This retreat is something that you can design on your own, using the support of the retreat schedule.
 You are welcome to attend any or all of the sessions.

 You will receive a link to the retreat once you register.
 We will have a meeting with all those registered at 6PM Friday February 5th to check in about the logistics, details and answer any practical questions about the retreat format.

 Doing a retreat at home can be empowering, take up the practice in your own home and know the peace and clarity of mind in your own dwelling place!
 To support doing a day of retreat in your home we recommend doing the following:

 2. Create a scared space with a simple altar and meditation supports in a clean room that allows for calm/peace of mind